Title

 The Extended Producer Responsibility Act of 2022 in the Philippines amends the Ecological Solid Waste Management Act of 2000, establishing a comprehensive waste management program that emphasizes producer responsibility and integrates ecological waste management into education.

-Extended producer responsibility (EPR) refers to the environmental policy approach that requires producers to be environmentally responsible throughout the life cycle of a product, especially its post-consumer or end-of-life stage.
+EPR is an environmental policy approach requiring producers to be environmentally responsible throughout the life cycle of a product, especially its post-consumer or end-of-life stage.

 Analyze Cases Smarter, Faster